MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-methods-manage.md

 ## Known issues and limitations
 - In recent updates, we removed the ability to target individual users.
 Previously targeted users will remain in the policy, but we recommend moving them to a targeted group.
-- Registration of an authentication method can fail if the Authentication methods policy includes many groups.
+- Registration of an authentication method can fail if many groups are included in the Authentication methods policy or a registration campaign.
 We recommend consolidating multiple groups into a single group for each authentication method.
 To maintain registration for users during consolidation, add the new group and remove current groups in the same operation.

 ## Next steps